UQ-RCC/hpc-docs/Software-Status.md

 * Access is restricted to approved UQ EAIT users only.

-* The Ansys dependencies have been built and deployed as a single "mega-module".
+* The Ansys dependencies have been built and deployed as a single *mega-module*.
 * The issue with the system coupling component now appears to have been resolved following a system configuration patch.

 To load the dependencies and set the environment for using Ansys: